vvanpo/etiketfs/README.md

 * *Filter*: An operation mapping a selection to a subselection, via a predicate applied on metadata properties.

-  Filters update reactively with filesystem state changes.
-This can be caused by changes in the input selection (i.e. a file that is in the output selection is removed from the input selection, or a file is added to the input selection that would not be filtered out), or a change to the metadata values filtered on (i.e. a file in the input selection that is filtered out updates to be included, or a file that is include no longer should be).

 * *Format*: A description of a file's content as belonging to a group of consistently-structured files.

   The filesystem is extended by a registry of format plugins, each of which describe and identify a particular format.
 A format provides intrinsic metadata properties for a file and is responsible for calculating derived values.
 When a file is added to the filesystem, it is associated with formats that identify it.
-When file content is modified (which could mean it no longer satisfies an associated format's constraints), format re-indexing isn't guaranteed to be repeated immediately.
-If a format operation (like calculating a derived metadata value) fails due to format mismatch, the format association will be removed and the file marked for re-indexing.

   To prevent collisions when a file is associated with more then one format, metadata identifiers provided by formats are namespaced using the format name.